- Compare Coverage

 Rumors have abounded for many years that the search engine giant and the 4th largest US carrier would get together.
 T-Mobile has been experiencing some growth and management issues lately and the parent company Deutsche Telekom might be getting impatient and ready to make a big move.
 T-Mobile operates under the radar in the US and was the first carrier to offer Android handsets which helped it gain some market share.

-Google also owns a large stake in femtocell company Ubiquisys which manufacturers femtocells (mini cell phone towers for your home).
-We think public femtocells through Wifi or 3G / 4G are a great location based advertising opportunity that the advertising giant could give a shot in the arm.
+Google also owns a large stake in femtocell company Ubiquisys which manufactures femtocells (mini cell phone towers for your home).
+We think public femtocells through Wifi or 3G / 4G are a great location-based advertising opportunity that the advertising giant could give a shot in the arm.
 See Femtocells + Google Location Based Advertising.
 We also think as AT&T and Verizon begin to use data caps that Google must defend its mobile advertising position and one way to do this is just buy a carrier.
-See Mobile Apps Fear Data Caps.

-This advertising promotion seems to me like foreshadowing of what could dovetail into other free phone offers as Google gets better at monetizing data on the handset.
-Instead of thinking of handset comparisons, shouldn't we be thinking about mobile location-based services that are ad supported wherever we roam?
+This advertising promotion seems to me like a foreshadowing of what could dovetail into other free phone offers as Google gets better at monetizing data on the handset.
+Instead of thinking of handset comparisons, shouldn't we be thinking about mobile location-based services that are ad-supported wherever we roam?
 We think that phone service will eventually be free for limited use and all handsets will be smartphones.
-As soon as location based advertising and eCPMs for publishers are high enough I think this will happen.
+As soon as location-based advertising and eCPMs for publishers are high enough I think this will happen.
 Dumb pipes will no longer be dumb.
-This could present and interested challenge for the larger carriers AT&T and Verizon who are not very resourceful about mobile advertising.
+This could present an interested challenge for the larger carriers AT&T and Verizon who are not very resourceful about mobile advertising.